rubymonsters/ruby-for-beginners/source/08-built_in_classes/06-hashes.md

 Now, how do you actually look up the value that is associated with the key `"one"`?

-Just like with arrays you use sqare brackets, but instead of passing a number indicating the position you now pass the key.
+Just like with Arrays you use sqare brackets, but instead of passing a number indicating the position you now pass the key.
 Like so:

 ```ruby